Advice levelsWhat does this mean?

-Germany is part of the Schengen area.
-You can enter Germany without a visa in some cases.
-In other situations, you'll need to get a visa.
+- Germany is a part of the Schengen area.
+This means you can enter Germany without a visa in some cases.
+In other situations, you'll need a visa.

 Full travel advice: Travel

-The German Government has increased security measures, including at airports and major train stations.
+The German Government has security measures in place, including at airports and major train stations.